 Windows systems impose a 260 character limit on file paths.
-Where relative pathnames exist whose absolute names expand to longer than 260 characters, you can use the --reduce\paths option to reduce absolute pathname length by matching up directories with corresponding instances of .. and eliminating the directory/.. sequences in pairs.
+Where relative pathnames exist whose absolute names expand to longer than 260 characters, you can use the --reduce\paths option to reduce absolute pathname length by matching up directories with corresponding instances of . . and eliminating the directory/.. sequences in pairs.

--no_reduce_paths is the default.
+--no\reduce\paths is the default.

-Note

-rm recommends that you avoid using long and deeply nested file paths, in preference to minimizing the lengths using thereduce_paths option. ıg
+Arm recommends that you avoid using long and deeply nested file paths, in preference to minimizing path lengths using the --reduce\paths option.

-Note
+--- Note -

-his option is valid for 32-bit Windows systems only.
+This option is valid for 32-bit Windows systems only.